IMPACT

 Ethiopia has experienced a series of internal and international armed conflicts throughout its history, leaving a legacy of landmines and explosive remnants of war (ERW) scattered throughout the country.
 According to the latest transparency report that Ethiopia submitted under the Mine Ban Convention, the remaining unaddressed contamination totals 726 square kilometers[1].

 The outbreak of conflict in November 2020 between the central government and the regional authorities of the Tigray region, which has spilled over into the neighboring Afar and Amhara regions in 2021, has added new explosive ordnance contamination that poses an immediate threat to life and livelihoods.
-Over 280 casualties have been reported in Northern Ethiopia since the beginning of the conflict, although not all cases have been verified - but it is also believed that many other accidents go unreported.
-Initial analysis shows that children make an alarming majority of casualties (57%).
+Since January 2023, 1,500 (1,014 male and 486 female) victims of Explosive Ordnance have been reported in Northern Ethiopia, although not all cases have been verified.
+It is believed that many other accidents go unreported.
+Initial analysis shows that children make more than 25% of all casualties known.
+Mandated to support the humanitarian response in Northern Ethiopia, UNMAS monthly facilitates the Mine Action Area of Responsibility (MA-AoR), with sub-cluster meetings held in Shire, in Mekelle and in Semera.
+In addition, in support of the safe and secure humanitarian aid delivery, UNMAS also conducts Explosive Ordnance Threat assessments in the Afar and Tigray regions.
+In absence of an established mine action sector in Ethiopia, UNMAS is the mandated entity to support the Ethiopian government with capacity development intervention for addressing the explosive ordnance contamination issue.

 [1] 98% of suspected hazardous areas and 2% of confirmed hazardous areas, hence a vast extent of land could be released through non-technical survey.